The club has had a codified set of rules for many years and they inevitably mutate at AGMs

 to reflect the changing requirements of the membership.
 The current version is Club Rules 2010

-All members are expected to adhere to a code of ethics for the well being of dogs and puppies.
+All members are expected to adhere to a code of ethics for the well being of dogs and puppies and a code of conduct as members our club.

 It forms a part of each membership application.